Healthy Minds Study: Faculty and Staff FAQ

 Thank you for considering participation in the Healthy Minds Network (HMN)’s survey research.
 You are likely here because you have been asked to participate in the Healthy Minds Study for Faculty and Staff (HMS).
 HMS was designed specifically for colleges and universities, and its success depends on gathering the diverse perspectives of faculty and staff across campuses.
 By participating, you will be providing your school with valuable information that will improve campus life and you will be contributing to a broader goal of promoting well-being within higher education.

 Below you will find our Frequently Asked Questions about HMS for faculty/staff.
-If you have additional questions, you may email our study team at hms-coordination@umich.edu
+If you have additional questions, you may email our study team at [email protected]

-Your school is participating in HMS to better understand faculty and staff wellbeing and perceptions of student behavioral and mental health needs.
-You are among those selected to participate.
+If you received emails to complete the HMS survey, it means that your school provided our team with a list of faculty and staff members.
+This list only included your email address for the purpose of survey recruitment.
 Some schools choose people randomly; some schools choose everyone.
 Your school has determined that they may share this data with our study team, considering federal, state, and institutional policies and regulations.
-For specifics on your school’s decision, you may contact the researchers at hms-coordination@umich.edu, or reach out to the contact person form your school.
+For specifics on your school’s decision, you may contact the researchers at [email protected], or reach out to the contact person form your school.
 That individual is listed at the end of the consent form at the beginning of the survey.

 If your school provided you with a general URL to access the survey, no information about you was given to the HMS research team.